 Implementation of the storm surge wall would involve approximately five feet of embedment into the subsurface of the Charleston Peninsula.
 Permanent piles would be driven to bear within the Cooper Formation due to the requirements for seismic activity in the area.
 This is a common practice, as many structures on the peninsula are currently founded on piles driven to the Cooper Formation.
 Geotechnical surveys would be conducted in the Preconstruction Engineering and Design (PED) phase to verify stratigraphy and determine if there is subsurface debris that would pose construction challenges and require location modifications.
-Elevating homes as part of proposed nonstructural measures may also involve embedment into the subsurface.
-These potential effects on the subsurface geology would be permanent but considered to be minor based on other projects.
-Nonstructural and NNBF measures in this alternative would have no effect on the subsurface geology.
+Construction of the pump stations and of elevating homes as part of proposed nonstructural measures may also involve embedment into the subsurface.
+These potential effects on the subsurface geology would be permanent but considered to be minor based on other common residential or commercial construction projects in the area.
+The reef-based living shoreline sills would be placed on the surface of the sloped bank of the intertidal zone, and while they may settle slightly depending on the consistency of the sediments, they would not affect the subsurface geology based on other living shoreline sill projects.